 Let’s keep it 100 though, there’s a hell of a lot more to it than just what we’ve discussed here.
 But that’s all stuff that can’t really be taught in a beginner’s guide.

-If you want a full step-by-step video tutorial on how to make your first beat using FL Studio for free, scroll back up to the TOP of this post and click on the video thumbnail.
+If you want a full step-by-step video tutorial on how to make your first beat using FL Studio for free, click here.

 There are so many different styles of music and styles of making music that it’s hard to cover everything.
 But now that you have a basic grasp of the overall process, you can start digging deep.